 Another forest course, Lost Tracks was designed by Brian Whitcomb and includes 7,000 yards and a rugged, adventurous style that can feel like an old-fashioned hike in Central Oregon as you make your way between holes (don’t worry, the carts all have built-in GPS if hiking isn’t your idea of fun).
 This public course includes generous annual passes for Bend residents.

 6. Awbrey Glen Golf Club

 Awbrey Glen’s championship course is known for its embrace of the craggy rocks that make up so much of the Cascades, along with an array of beautiful small lakes.
 It has one of the best practice centers in the state, including a double-ended driving range.
-All practice center activities are open to the public without the need for a membership, making this an excellent option for brushing up on your skills.
+All practice center activities need a membership.

 7. Broken Top Club

 Broken Top takes its golfing seriously; it’s an entirely private club situated within the city, but those interested in a full membership will be able to enjoy a pleasant course designed by Tom Weiskopf and Jay Morrish, combining traditional aspects of beloved courses worldwide with Central Oregon views.
 The Club also offers PGA professionals who teach golf lessons and clinics.
 They provide custom club fitting for your gear and rotate a selection of seasonal golf apparel as well.
 That’s in addition to the full suite of club amenities, including massage rooms, steam rooms, spas, tennis courts, and much more.